 Final Words About Creating a Fictional Language

-I think the critical thing you should take from this article is this: don’t make an effort in creating a language just for the sake of having one.
-However, if you do, make sure it is unique, interesting and doesn’t take the focus away from your story and from your characters.
+The critical thing you should take from this article is this: don’t make an effort to create a language just for having one.
+However, if you do, make sure it is unique, interesting, and doesn’t take the focus away from your story and your characters.
 As I mentioned above, everyone expects your fantasy world to have a different language, just like they expect magic, strange creatures, and things that are physically impossible in our world.

 But most of all, the readers expect a good story and amazing characters.
-Language, just like setting, will add to the general look-and-feel of the story, but it should never be the focus.
-That of course, unless your story is specifically about language.
-If your story is the story of an alien Jean François Champollion, uncovering the secrets of a future world’s language in hopes of saving the planet, then, by all means, go crazy!
+Language, just like the setting, will add to the story’s general look and feel, but it should never be the focus.
+That, of course, unless your story is specifically about language.
+If your story is the story of the alien Jean François Champollion, uncovering the secrets of a future world’s language in hopes of saving the planet, then, by all means, go crazy!

 If you want to study more about fictional languages, Wikipedia has a pretty vast list of constructed languages, with background and description.
-Last, but not least, don’t forget to check my guide on how to create fantasy names and world-building geography.
+Finally, don’t forget to check my guide on how to create fantasy names and world-building geography.

 Now, before you go, I have…